 9. a.
-Notwithstanding any other provision of law to the contrary, the State Health Benefits Commission shall ensure that every contract that provides benefits for expenses incurred in the purchase of outpatient prescription drugs, which is purchased by the commission on or after the effective date of this act, shall provide coverage pursuant to the provisions of this section if the contract restricts coverage for medications for the treatment of pain pursuant
+Notwithstanding any other provision of law to the contrary, the State Health Benefits Commission shall ensure that every contract that provides benefits for expenses incurred in the

-- (1) The duration of the step therapy or fail-first protocol shall be determined by the prescriber. - (2) The contract shall not require a covered person to try and fail on more than two pain medications before providing coverage to the covered person for the pain medication, including a generic drug product, which has been prescribed. - (3) Once a covered person has tried and failed on two pain medications, the contract shall no longer require prior authorization for coverage of pain medication for the covered person, and the prescriber may write the prescription for the appropriate pain medication.
+- purchase of outpatient prescription drugs, which is purchased by the commission on or after the effective date of this act, shall provide coverage pursuant to the provisions of this section if the contract restricts coverage for medications for the treatment of pain pursuant to a step therapy or fail-first protocol. - (1) The duration of the step therapy or fail-first protocol shall be determined by the prescriber. - (2) The contract shall not require a covered person to try and fail on more than one pain medication before providing coverage to the covered person for the pain medication, including a generic drug product, which has been prescribed. - (3) Once a covered person has tried and failed on one pain medication, the contract shall no longer require prior authorization for coverage of pain medication for the covered person, and the prescriber may write the prescription for the appropriate pain medication.
 The prescriber shall note in the covered person's medical record that the person tried and failed on the step therapy or fail-first protocol, and this shall suffice as prior authorization from the commission or its agent. - (4) When the prescriber notes on the prescription that the step therapy or fail-first protocols have been met, a pharmacist may process the prescription without additional communication with the commission or its agent. - b.
 As used in this section: